turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 }
 ```

-The same applies for source conditions, `aws:SourceAccount`, `aws:SourceOwner`, `aws:SourceArn`.
+Similarly, for source conditions, `aws:SourceAccount`, `aws:SourceOwner`, `aws:SourceArn`.
-The analyser evaluates the values in the source conditions against the values set by the Principal element of the policy.
+The benchmark evaluates the values in the source conditions against the values set by the Principal element of the policy.
-The analyser will check to see that the Principal is an AWS service before applying these conditions as they are used to restrict the scope of AWS services.
+The benchmark will check to see that the Principal is an AWS service before applying these conditions as they are used to restrict the scope of AWS services.

-The following policy is not considered public since the condition has restricted its access to account `111122223333`:
+The following policy is not considered public since the condition restricts service access to account `111122223333`:

 ```json
 {